-Missouri, like the three other “border states” of Delaware, Maryland, and Kentucky, was deemed critical to the Lincoln Administration due to its geographical position and questionable loyalty to the North, because it was a “slavery state.”
-Though Missourians had voted overwhelmingly against secession prior to the war, their sympathy lay with the South and opposed Federal military action against the departing States.
+Like the three other “border states” of Delaware, Maryland, and Kentucky, Missouri was deemed critical to the Lincoln Administration due to its geographical position and questionable loyalty to the North because it was a “slavery state.”
+Though Missourians had voted overwhelmingly against secession before the war, their sympathy lay with the South, and they opposed Federal military action against the departing States.

-After this defeat, Fremont tried to gain a political advantage by making an unauthorized proclamation on August 30th that the State of Missouri would be under martial law, that secessionists’ property be confiscated, and that all slaves owned by Confederates in Missouri were free.
+After this defeat, Fremont tried to gain a political advantage by making an unauthorized proclamation on August 30 that the State of Missouri would be under martial law, secessionists’ property confiscated, and all slaves owned by Confederates in Missouri were free.
 Though the action was cheered by antislavery Republicans, Abraham Lincoln was furious as he feared that this action would force slave-owners in border states to join the Confederate forces.

 But it was too late.
 Lincoln’s predictions had proved correct.
 Throughout most of 1861, the Confederate government had been reluctant to support the Missouri state troops because the state had not officially aligned itself with the Confederacy.
 However, on November 25, 1861, Missouri was officially admitted as the 12th Confederate State.